 EMs are included in the MSCI ACWI ex-U.S. index that we use.
 They make up 17% of that index based on market capitalization.
 We feel this is an appropriate amount of exposure.
 Investors are more prone to panic to sell more volatile assets like EMs during times of crisis.

 MSCI EM index data begins in December 1988.
-We recently acquired additional non-MSCI EM data back to 1950.
-When we tried adding additional EM exposure to GEM over a longer period, the drawdowns and volatility were unacceptably high.
-As with sectors, this shows the importance of testing on longer data sets.
+Using that data, I used to include EMs as an additional asset (with a 25% of equity limit) in my proprietary enhanced GEM model.
+Later we acquired additional non-MSCI EM data back to 1950.
+When we tried adding this additional EM exposure to GEM over a longer period, the drawdowns and volatility were unacceptably high.
+EMs performed exceptionally well in the late 1980s and early 1990s.
+But with more data, additional EM exposure is no longer attractive on a risk-adjusted basis.
+As with sectors, this shows the importance of longer data sets.

 The negative correlation you see now between stocks and bonds has not always been there.